GenAI Certificate Program for Faculty & Staff

 • provide a lens to take in coming topics in the certificate series.

-Instructor, Jill Ballard.
+Instructor, Jill Ballard

 Using AI Safely and Securely

-(Required for certificate)
+(Required for faculty and staff)

 Discussion of the Guidelines for Responsible Use of Artificial Intelligence (AI) at USF along with best practices for using AI safely and securely.
 An introduction to reviewing ChatGPT's settings to ensure appropriate use.

-Instructor, Insun Cho.
+Instructor, Insun Cho

 GenAI Tools: Explore ChatGPT and Perplexity